 We are a chapter of the National Audubon Society and located in southwestern Westchester County, New York.
 We connect our community to nature through our programs and activities.
 All are welcome to participate.
 We are based at the Lenoir Nature Preserve in Yonkers where we maintain a Butterfly and Hummingbird Garden, opened from dawn to dusk year-round.

-FeederWatch Sat Mar 28 from 10 AM - noon; Sun Mar 29 from 2-4 PM.
-Sat April 11 from 10 AM - noon; Sun April 12 from 2-4 PM.
+FeederWatch Continues Sat April 11 from 10 AM - noon; Sun April 12 from 2-4 PM.
 Sat April 25 from 10 AM - noon; Sun April 26 from 2-4 PM.
 Learn to identify backyard birds or share your expertise.
 Bird population survey organized by the Cornell Lab of Ornithology, a citizen science project.
 We watch outdoor feeders from inside the Lenoir Nature Center.
 More…

-Croton Point Park, Westchester’s Jewel on the Hudson: Wednesday, April 29 at 7 PM Caroline Ranald Curvan & Scott Craven will talk about the transformation of this former garbage dump into one of Westchester’s most beautiful parks.
+Wednesday, April 29 at 7 PM Talk on Croton Point Park Caroline Ranald Curvan & Scott Craven will speak about the transformation of this former garbage dump into one of Westchester’s most beautiful parks.
 It has been designated as an IBA, an Important Birding Area (274 bird species recorded).
 At Lenoir Preserve Nature Center, 19 Dudley St, Yonkers, NY.
+Our speakers have written a book on the park, Croton Point Preserve: Westchester’s Jewel on the Hudson.
 More…

 Photo: Baltimore Oriole, Tom Warren, Audubon Photography Awards